 Amendments shall be dealt with according to the zonal procedure, if applicable.
 EU Guidance documents on zonal evaluation and mutual recognition, withdrawal and amendment of authorisations under Regulation (EC) No 1107/2009 (SANCO/13169/2010) should be followed and Appendix 1 in in that guidance states which kind of applications that should be sent for commenting.
-The Northern zone does always require an application for all amendments i.e., a notification is not accepted as suggested in SANCO/12638/2011.
-Please consult section 17.1 for more information regarding formulation changes.
+The NZ does always require an application for all amendments i.e., a notification is not accepted as suggested in SANCO/12638/2011.
+Please consult Section 17.1 for more information regarding formulation changes.

-Different types of amendments require various information and/or documentation to be submitted, and relevant sections of the latest registration report should be updated accordingly.
+Different types of amendments require various information and/or documentation to be submitted, and relevant sections of the latest RR should be updated accordingly.
 Depending on the changes, revised sections or addenda should be submitted, supported by the new information or data relied on.
 The format should be agreed with zRMS before submission.
-The table below shows which sections of the dRR need to be revised.
-All changes in the revised sections of the latest registration report, including the revised reference list, should be highlighted in a different colour for transparency reasons.
+Table 12.1 below shows which sections of the dRR need to be revised.
+All changes in the revised sections of the latest RR, including the revised reference list, should be highlighted in a different colour for transparency reasons.
 It is not allowed to make other changes than those required for the applied amendment.

-Table 2 Type of amendment and section submission.
+Table 12.1 Type of amendment and section submission.

-Type of amendment Sections and information that should be revised and submitted (section numbers are according to the new dRR-format) Non-significant formulation change, e.g. adding alternative co- formulant An updated part C. See section 17.1.2 for additional information that should be submitted.
+Type of amendment Sections and information that should be revised and submitted (section numbers are according to the new dRR-format) Non-significant formulation change, e.g. adding alternative co- formulant An updated part C. See Section 17.1.2 for additional information that should be submitted.
 The composition of the co-formulants needs to be submitted to all cMS to make commenting possible.

-Type of amendment Sections and information that should be revised and submitted (section numbers are according to the new dRR-format) Significant formulation change An updated part C An updated part B1, 2, 4 or addenda Updates/addenda of other necessary part B, e.g analytical methods (method specificity), tox, efficacy etc. An updated part A, when the change leads to an altered classification of the product.
-See section 17.1.2 for additional information that should be submitted.
+Significant formulation change An updated part C An updated part B1, 2, 4 or addenda Updates/addenda of other necessary part B, e.g analytical methods (method specificity), tox, efficacy etc. An updated part A, when the change leads to an altered classification of the product.
+See Section 17.1.2 for additional information that should be submitted.
 The composition of the co-formulants needs to be submitted to all cMSs to make commenting possible.
 Change or addition of source of active substance An updated part C (including status on equivalence related to renewal of active substance and possible update of reference specification must be included).
 Change or addition of source of product An updated section, as it was originally submitted, part B1 or part C Label extensions (crops, pests etc.) Part A Updates/addenda for relevant part B's, depending on the amendment (e.g. efficacy, toxicology, fate, residues, ecotox, analytical methods for residues if not addressed at EU level).
 Only necessary assessment relevant for the amendment, should be inserted in the respective Part B's.
 Studies under evaluation in the a.s. renewal and/or product studies according to the new data requirements (Regulation 284/2013) should not be included in an amendment.
 For further information see appendix 4 of guidance document SANCO/13169/2010 Administrative changes (authorisation holder, name of product etc.) National application only No updated dRR necessary Other changes (e.g. CLP, packaging) Updates/addenda for relevant part Bs, depending on the amendment.
 An updated part A when the classification is changed.